TEXT-S&P summary: Consort Healthcare (Salford) PLC

 -- The project is exposed to the counterparty risk of U.K.-based construction and engineering group Balfour Beatty PLC (not rated) and related companies, as design and construction contractor and facilities management (FM) contractor.
 In our view, ProjectCo has sufficient liquidity available to replace its operational counterparties if required.

 -- The project is exposed to the uncertainty of more than 30 years of capital-replacement costs, although, positively, this is only in relation to new-build facilities.
-The life cycle risk is partially mitigated by a three-year, forward-looking life cycle reserve and a 12-year, limited latent defects liability period (regarding direct losses only) from the construction contractor.
-In addition, our sensitivity testing indicates that ProjectCo could withstand significant increases in life cycle costs before encountering financial stress.
+The lifecycle risk is partially mitigated by a three-year, forward-looking lifecycle reserve and a 12-year, uncapped latent defects liability period (regarding direct losses only) from the construction contractor for serious latent defects.
+In addition, our sensitivity testing indicates that ProjectCo could withstand significant increases in lifecycle costs before encountering financial stress.

 These risks are offset by the following credit strengths:

--- Construction risk has now been removed, as the certificate of practical completion was issued by the independent tester on Jun.
-18, 2012.
-ProjectCo is consequently receiving 100% of the unitary payment.
-No serious defects have been notified and minor defects continue to be closed out promptly.
+-- The lenders' technical adviser (TA) reports that outstanding construction work is limited to completion of the East/West link, which is now due to be completed in August 2012.
+ProjectCo is now receiving 100% of the unitary payment, following completion of Phase PC9 on June 18, 2012, as planned.

+-- There is a parental guarantee from Balfour Beatty up to the value of the termination cap.
+In addition, Balfour Beatty provides a retention bond equivalent to 3% of the contract sum.

--- The revenue stream is based on availability, with no volume or market exposure, negligible reliance on third-party revenues, and a payment mechanism that the independent technical advisor regards as consistent with those of similar projects.
+-- The revenue stream is based on availability, with no volume or market exposure, negligible reliance on third-party revenues, and a payment mechanism that the independent TA regards as consistent with those of similar projects.

--- The project rationale is strong and supported by the likelihood of high long-term demand for health care services in the local area.
+-- The credit quality of ProjectCo's main revenue source, the Trust, does not constrain the underlying rating on the project.
+In addition, the project rationale is strong and supported by the likelihood of high long-term demand for health care services in the local area.

--- The financial structure is less aggressive than that of other U.K. private finance initiative projects that we rate.
-Senior debt to total funds is 86% (excluding trust grants), and our base-case annual senior debt service coverage ratio is a minimum and average of 1.25x and 1.31x, respectively.
-When interest income is excluded in accordance with our criteria, the debt service coverage ratio is reduced to 1.24x minimum and 1.27x average.
+-- The financial structure is less aggressive than that of other U.K. private finance initiative projects.
+Senior debt to total funds is 86% (excluding trust grants), and the base-case annual senior debt service coverage is a minimum and average of 1.32x.
+When interest income is excluded in accordance with our criteria, the debt service coverage ratio is reduced to 1.26x minimum and 1.28x average.
+In addition, the financial structure is robust under a range of construction and operational stress scenarios that we have assessed.

+The final phase of construction, phase 9, was achieved on June 18, 2012, as scheduled.
+As a result, 100% of the Unitary Payment is now being received and the completed buildings are being occupied by the Trust.
+A variation was also agreed with the Trust (creating a new Phase PC9a) to allow the identified finishing works, including the east/west link, to be delivered in August 2012.

 Liquidity